Danzig crisis: Chamberlain announces the British guarantee of Poland

+Soviet intelligence reports

-The Soviet Union was well informed its spies about the nature of the crisis.
+The Soviet Union was well informed by its spies about the nature of the crisis.
 From Tokyo, Richard Sorge, the Japan correspondent of Frankfurter Zeitung newspaper who worked as the top Soviet spy in Japan informed Moscow of the problems in German-Japanese talks.
 Sorge mentioned that the Japanese wanted the proposed alliance to be directed against the Soviet Union while the Germans wanted the alliance to be directed against Great Britain.
-Rudolf von Scheliha, the Second Secretary at the German embassy in Warsaw, had in the pay of the NKVD (Soviet intelligence) since early 1938, and throughout the crisis Scheliha informed his Soviet handlers that the Reich was making demands on the Poles that were kept being rejected.
+Rudolf von Scheliha, the Second Secretary at the German embassy in Warsaw, had been an informant to the GRU from 1937, and throughout the crisis Scheliha informed his Soviet handlers that the Reich was making demands on the Poles that kept being rejected.

 The "Peace Front"

+Australian support for British guarantee of Poland

 A major factor in British policy during the Danzig crisis was the increased support from the Dominions.
-Australia, which had under Prime Minister Joseph Lyons, had refused to go for war for Czechoslovakia in 1938, was more supportive with regards to Poland.
+Australia, which, under Prime Minister Joseph Lyons, had refused to go for war for Czechoslovakia in 1938, was more supportive with regards to Poland.
 Lyons declared his support for the British "guarantee" despite the fact it was the complete opposite of everything that he advocated until then, which many felt contributed to his premature death on 7 April 1939.
-The new Australian prime minister, Robert Menzies, continued his long-standing policy of supporting having Danzig rejoin Germany, through he stated his opposition on 28 March 1939 to "...an unimpeded march by Germany to a territorial conquest of middle and southeastern Europe".
-Menzies made it his clear his belief that Britain should pressure Poland into allowing Danzig to rejoin Germany and to return Polish Corridor, but his fears of Japan led him to loyally support British policy out of the fear to oppose Britain would leave Australia exposed to face Japan alone.
-Menzies who rather liked Chamberlain believed that he would end the crisis with a Munich-type deal that would see the Free City rejoin Germany.
+The new Australian prime minister, Robert Menzies, continued his long-standing policy of supporting Danzig rejoining Germany, though he stated his opposition on 28 March 1939 to "...an unimpeded march by Germany to a territorial conquest of middle and southeastern Europe".
+Menzies made clear his belief that Britain should pressure Poland into allowing Danzig to rejoin Germany and to return the Polish Corridor, but his fears of Japan led him to loyally support British policy out of the fear that opposing Britain would leave Australia exposed to face Japan alone.
+Menzies, rather like Chamberlain, believed that he would end the crisis with a Munich-type deal that would see the Free City rejoin Germany.
 The Australian historian E.M.
-Andrews wrote that the German destruction of Czecho-Slovakia had a "profound impact on Australian public opinion", which was more more hostile towards Germany than been the case in 1938.
-On Anzac Day in Sydney, nearly 1, 000 Australian veterans gathered outside of the German consulate in Sydney to demand that the swastika flag be pulled down under the grounds it was an insult to all Australians, which nearly caused a riot as the veterans pressed against the Sydney police in an attempt to pull down the swastika flag.
-The Australian historian E.M.
-Andrews noted the swastika flag had been flying outside of the German consulate for years, and it was only with the Danzig crisis that the flag became an issue for Anzac Day.
+Andrews wrote that the German destruction of Czecho-Slovakia had a "profound impact on Australian public opinion", which was more hostile towards Germany than had been the case in 1938.
+On Anzac Day in Sydney, nearly 1,000 Australian veterans gathered outside of the German consulate in Sydney to demand that the swastika flag be pulled down on the grounds that it was an insult to all Australians.
+This nearly caused a riot as the veterans pressed against the Sydney police in an attempt to pull down the flag.
+The historian Andrews noted that the swastika flag had been flying outside of the German consulate for years and it was only with the Danzig crisis that the flag became an issue for Anzac Day.